|

 Pearl Science – From Mother Nature’s Laboratory

 The formation of nacre involves a complex bio-mineralization (the creation of a mineral in the body of the living mollusk).
 The protein framework secreted from the pearl oyster, or other mollusk, plays a pivotal role in the development of nacre by the formation and stabilization of calcium carbonate.
-The process eventually leads to the creation of the tiny aragonite platelets, a process that achieves remarkable strength and resilience of the resulting pearl.
+The process ultimately produces tiny aragonite platelets that confer remarkable strength and resilience to the resulting pearl.

 Material Properties

-Nacre is characterized by its remarkable iridescent colors resulting from the structure’s stacked platelets.
-These nacre layers provide the pearl its durability and high fracture resistance.
-The resulting material is also lightweight due to the fascinating organization of the platelets, which are strong yet delicate at the same time.
+Nacre is characterized by its remarkable iridescent colors, which result from its stacked platelets.
+These nacre layers provide the pearl with its durability and high fracture resistance.
+The resulting material is also lightweight due to the platelets’ unique organization, which is both strong and delicate.

 Applications in Jewelry

-Nacre is extensively used in jewelry due to its iridescent colors and durability.
+Mother of pearl nacre is relied on for its iridescent colors and durability.
 This organic material can be shaped into various forms, such as beads and buttons, for use in diverse settings.
 In addition, mother of pearl is often associated with pearls, which are also formed from the same material as the mollusk’s shell.

 Cultural Significance

-Nacre has cultural and symbolic importance due to its rarity and the mythology surrounding the mollusk shells it comes from.
+Nacre has cultural and symbolic significance due to its rarity and the mythology surrounding the mollusc shells from which it comes.
 The material has been used for decorative purposes and as a symbol of wealth and royalty across many cultures.
 Additionally, its metaphysical associations include the association of mother of pearl with the divine feminine and nurturing qualities.

 Pearl Formation Details